-Gone are the days where the people call themselves affected by the ‘Brain Fog’ by too much creative thinking!
+Gone are the days when people call themselves affected by the ‘Brain Fog’ by too much creative thinking!
 It is indeed a sign of poor hormone secretion.

-Brain fog is a common sign experienced by most of the underactive thyroid patients.
-It causes subtle loss of memory, reduces your ability to think properly and make you gloomy.
+Brain fog is a common sign experienced by most underactive thyroid patients.
+It causes subtle loss of memory, reduces your ability to think properly, and make you gloomy.

 An overactive thyroid gland with excessive secretion of thyroid makes you feel anxious and affects your concentrating ability.

 You tend to have little to no concentration and appear aggressive most of the time.

 10. Wakeup with Puffy Face, Swollen Neck, and Fluid Retention